nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1.2 Listing all students: `list`

-Shows a list of all students.
+Shows a list of all students in ModQuik.

 Format: `list`